tobitdsm/tobitdsm/README.md

 When I’m not coding, you’ll probably find me making music:

-Playing trumpet in 2 wind orchestras (Ghent University Wind Ensemble and Royal Concert Band De Eendracht Wachtebeke) and a chamber orchestra
+Playing trumpet in a chamber orchestra, the Ghent University Wind Ensemble and the Royal Concert Band De Eendracht Wachtebeke

 Singing bass in the Ghent University Choir